Botanical Bakeshop

 Plant shop and bakery in Portland, Oregon, U.S.

-Botanical Bakeshop is the collective name of the plant shop Daphne's Botanicals and the bakery Shop Halo Halo, which operated from a shared space in the Novus Apartments, a mixed-use development in the Woodstock neighborhood of Portland, Oregon, United States.
+Botanical Bakeshop was the collective name of the plant shop Daphne's Botanicals and the bakery Shop Halo Halo, which operated from a shared space in the Novus Apartments, a mixed-use development in the Woodstock neighborhood of Portland, Oregon, United States.
 Daphne Peters opened Daphne's Botanicals in March 2023, and Geleen Abenoja opened Shop Halo Halo on June 10.
 The two Filipina-owned businesses intended to serve as a community hub for the local Filipino community.
-The bakery's Filipino cuisine such as bibingka, biko, cassava cakes, and pandesal have garnered a positive reception.
+The bakery's Filipino cuisine such as bibingka, biko, cassava cakes, and pandesal garnered a positive reception.

 Description

-Portland Monthly has described Botanical Bakeshop as a "hybrid" bakery and plant shop.
-The space shared by Daphne's Botanicals and Shop Halo Halo, intended to serve as a community hub for the local Filipino community, has a living plant wall, wood paneling of various colors, rattan ceiling lamps, and a seating area.
-Botanical Bakeshop operates from the Novus Apartments, a four-story, 84-unit mixed-use development on Woodstock Boulevard at the intersection of 50th Avenue in southeast Portland's Woodstock neighborhood.
+Portland Monthly described Botanical Bakeshop as a "hybrid" bakery and plant shop.
+The space shared by Daphne's Botanicals and Shop Halo Halo, intended to serve as a community hub for the local Filipino community, had a living plant wall, wood paneling of various colors, rattan ceiling lamps, and a seating area.
+Botanical Bakeshop operated from the Novus Apartments, a four-story, 84-unit mixed-use development on Woodstock Boulevard at the intersection of 50th Avenue in southeast Portland's Woodstock neighborhood.

 Daphne's Botanicals

-In addition to houseplants, Daphne's Botanicals offers "houseplant design service".
-Customers can create their own terrariums on site and the shop hosts plant workshops.
+In addition to houseplants, Daphne's Botanicals offered "houseplant design service".
+Customers could create their own terrariums on site and the shop hosted plant workshops.

 Shop Halo Halo

-The Oregonian and Eater Portland have described Shop Halo Halo as a Filipino bakery and coffee shop.
-The owner has described the interior as a "warm, living and breathing space” with foliage and other natural features to "pay homage to [her] family's ancestral land between the sea and the mountains".

-The menu includes orange glazed cardamom buns, lavender calamansi shortbread, salted tahini chocolate chip cookies, ube cheese pandesal, and various vegan cheesecakes with fruit such as lilikoi and passionfruit.
-Shop Halo Halo also serves bibingka, biko, black sesame butter mochis, and cassava cakes.
-The drink menu includes barako cold brew with pandan cheese foam, guava lime spritzers, and matcha lattes.
-For Thanksgiving, the bakery has offered buko pie, leche flan, peach mango cobbler, and ube cheesecake.
+The Oregonian and Eater Portland described Shop Halo Halo as a Filipino bakery and coffee shop.
+The owner described the interior as a "warm, living and breathing space” with foliage and other natural features to "pay homage to [her] family's ancestral land between the sea and the mountains".
+The menu included orange glazed cardamom buns, lavender calamansi shortbread, salted tahini chocolate chip cookies, ube cheese pandesal, and various vegan cheesecakes with fruit such as lilikoi and passionfruit.
+Shop Halo Halo also served bibingka, biko, black sesame butter mochis, and cassava cakes.
+The drink menu included barako cold brew with pandan cheese foam, guava lime spritzers, and matcha lattes.
+For Thanksgiving, the bakery offered buko pie, leche flan, peach mango cobbler, and ube cheesecake.